Enbridge Northern Gateway Pipelines: Impact on Indigenous peoples

 The proposal was opposed by Indigenous groups.
 Groups like the Yinka Dene Alliance were organized to campaign against the project.
 First Nations bands in British Columbia, including many along the proposed pipeline route, signed the Save-the-Fraser Declaration in opposition to the project.

 The Save-the-Fraser Declaration was signed by numerous indigenous tribes, declaring opposition to oil pipelines through First Nation traditional territories.
 It was signed by more than 130 First Nations.

 In 2013 Enbridge offered a 10% equity stake in the $5.5 billion proposed project, over the following 30 years, to participating aboriginal groups.
 As well, Enbridge said it would put one per cent of Northern Gateway's pre-tax earnings into a trust, which was expected to generate $100 million over 30 years for non-Aboriginal as well as Aboriginal groups.
 The company said it expected roughly 15 per cent of the proposed project's construction labour force to be aboriginal.

 In 2012, without naming individual bands, Enbridge said that 70% of the affected First Nations had signed onto the deal.
 However, no band whose land was being directly traversed by the pipeline had signed on.

-Enbridge offerings were expected to create more division amongst first nations, as was the case with Enbridge's announcement in 2011 of support by the Gitxan hereditary chiefs, in exchange for $7 million.
+Enbridge offerings were expected to create more division amongst first nations, as was the case with Enbridge's announcement in 2011 of support by the Gitxsan hereditary chiefs, in exchange for $7 million.
 However, this deal was quickly overturned following the closure of the Gitxsan Treaty Society Office by opponents of the deal.
 The Enbridge deal was subsequently rejected in writing by 45 Gitxsan chiefs, who claimed that the office had misrepresented the Gitxsan people.
 Only one chief in BC publicly supported the proposed pipeline, Chief Elmer Derrick.
 Derrick was the chief negotiator for the Gitxsan Treaty Society before its closure in 2011.
 Derrick was later dismissed as chief negotiator for the GTS.

-Several First Nations (including the Haisla, Gitga'at, Haida, Gitxaala, Wet'suwet’en, Nadleh Whut'en, Nak'azdli, and Takla Lake) publicly stated (via the Joint Review Panel or in the media) that neither the Crown nor the established assessment process for Enbridge's project had adequately met their duty to consult and accommodate, or respect their Aboriginal rights and title.
+Several First Nations (including the Haisla, Gitga'at, Haida, Gitxaala, Wet'suwet'en, Nadleh Whut'en, Nak'azdli, and Takla Lake) publicly stated (via the Joint Review Panel or in the media) that neither the Crown nor the established assessment process for Enbridge's project had adequately met their duty to consult and accommodate, or respect their Aboriginal rights and title.